Two-Sided Free Boundary Problems Arising From Branching-Selection Particle Systems: Statement of results

 Note that in the special cases $p=0$ or $p=1$, the $(N,p)$-BBM is either an $N$-BBM system (which has asymptotic velocity converging to $\sqrt{2}$) or a reflection of $N$-BBM (which has asymptotic velocity $-\sqrt{2}$), and this agrees with taking limits $p\uparrow 1$ and $p\downarrow 0$ respectively.
 However the $(N,p)$-BBM differs from the $N$-BBM in that there is a \textit{unique} travelling wave solution for the hydrodynamic limit of the $(N,p)$-BBM, since the solution has compact support, whereas the hydrodynamic limit of the $N$-BBM has infinitely many travelling wave solutions.
 The support of the solution of (\ref{nbbmFBP}) is semi-infinite, and different travelling wave solutions correspond to different rates of decay at $+\infty$.

-This result also agrees with another heuristic argument using results about branching Brownian motion in a compact interval with absorption at the boundaries (see \cite{strip} for a study of this system in criticality).
-Consider branching Brownian motion with drift $-\mu$ in a compact interval $(0,K)$ in which a particle is killed when it exits $(0,K)$.
-It is known that the critical width of the interval for survival is $K=\pi /\sqrt{2-\mu^2}$ (see for example Proposition 1 of \cite{strip}).
-At this critical width, the expected population size is roughly constant.
-Therefore we seek to choose $\mu$ appropriately so that the system behaves roughly like an $(N,p)$-BBM.
-At this critical width, the density of particles is approximately

-for large times (see for example Lemma 5 of \cite{bbs1}), where $Z$ is a normalising constant independent of $x$.
+In Section \ref{speed}, we prove that the limiting asymptotic velocity of the $(N,p)$-BBM coincides with the unique travelling wave speed $c$ of \eqref{fbpMain} which we found in Proposition \ref{travellingWave}.